See Green in the Emerald City

 See Between the RaindropsPicture it: Urbane Frasier Crane and his equally urbane brother Niles meet at Café Nervosa to sip caffeinated drinks and discuss opera, ballet and the finer points of a good sherry.
 Interns and residents juggle medical training, grueling work schedules and messy personal lives at Seattle Grace Hospital.
-Both coffee shop and hospital are fictional.
-But “Frasier's” overall ambience—and those scenes on “Grey's Anatomy” where rain is a backdrop—leave no doubt as to exactly what city you're in.
+Recently widowed Sam Baldwin moves into a houseboat on the west shore of Lake Union.
+While the coffee shop and the hospital are fictional, the houseboat from the romantic comedy “Sleepless in Seattle” does exist, and “Frasier's” overall ambience—and all those scenes on “Grey's Anatomy” where rain is a backdrop—leave no doubt as to exactly what city you're in.

 A vivid sense of place is one of the more charming aspects of this Northwestern metropolis, and geography plays a large part in the natural beauty on display.
-Puget Sound, a deepwater inlet punctuating the northwest Washington coast, not only provides scenic allure; its indentations create several harbors that contributed to the area's early growth.
+Puget Sound, a deepwater inlet punctuating the northwest Washington coast, not only provides scenic vistas; its indentations create several harbors that contributed to the area's early growth.
 The Olympic Peninsula's snowcapped mountains frame the western horizon.
-And to the southeast lies towering, ice-clad Mount Rainier; on clear days it resembles an ethereal matte image of a massive mountain.
+And to the southeast lies towering, ice-clad Mount Rainier; on clear days it resembles an ethereal image of a massive mountain.
 These are just three reasons why Seattle's reputation as a city of spectacular views is fully justified.

-Yes, it can be gloomy (Seattleites will tell you that summer finally arrives on July 4).
-Yes, it can be rainy (the kind of light but persistent rain that seems like it's never going to stop).
-But the reward for putting up with this is sweet indeed: the blue skies, warm sun and low humidity that characterize the glorious days of midsummer and early fall.
+Yes, it can be gloomy (locals will tell you that summer finally arrives on July 4).
+Yes, it can be rainy (the kind of light but persistent rain that requires a rain jacket but not an umbrella).
+But the reward for putting up with this is sweet indeed: the azure blue skies, warm sun and low humidity that characterize the glorious days of midsummer and early fall.